Arghyasree/multispecies-mic-transfer/docs/reproducibility.md

 python scripts/aggregate_antibiotic_held_out.py
 ```

-In leave-one-antibiotic-out (LOAO) evaluation, all observations for one target antibiotic form the query set.
+In LOAO evaluation, all observations for one target antibiotic form the query set.

 All remaining target antibiotics form the support pool.

 The query antibiotic therefore has no target-species MIC labels in the support data.

-### Target-Support Budgets
+### Target-Support Settings

 Limited-label transfer uses nested: